CompAndSave/hugo-decap-cas/content/posts/how-to-replace-drum-on-brother-printer-a-step-by-step-guide.md

 If you're experiencing poor print quality with your Brother printer, there are several steps you can take to troubleshoot and improve the situation:

 * Make sure you are using the correct type of paper for your printer.
 Using the wrong paper can cause issues with how the toner sticks to the page.
 * Dust or dirt on the corona wire can affect print quality.
-Clean it according to your printer's manual, or follow the steps we mentioned a while ago.
+Clean it according to your printer's manual, or follow the steps we mentioned.
 * High humidity or direct sunlight can affect print quality.
 Move your printer to a cooler or drier place if necessary.

 ### 4. ‘No Toner’ Message